facebook

 • Most lessons have extensions for students who are ready to go more deeply into the mathematics.

-• There are additional lessons for students in Algebra 1 who need more support that could be used in an extended block.
+• Additional lessons that could be used in an extended block are available for students in Algebra 1 who need more support.
 Algebra 1 offers a full year of support material that is aligned to the curriculum.

-• There are family support materials to help families understand the mathematical work that their students are doing.
+• Family support materials can help families understand the mathematical work that their students are doing.

 Each lesson is designed for a 50-minute class period.
-For educators with different class period lengths, IM provides guidance of where material can be safely added or removed to support the individual needs of teachers.
+IM provides guidance for adding or removing material to support the individual needs of teachers with different time frames.

 Do the curricula include assessments?